SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 ### Booster Step 1: Check Prerequisites

-The Booster will check the required entitlements of your Global Account for executing the Booster.
+The Booster will verify the required entitlements of your Global Account to execute the Booster.

 1. **Option 1 - Booster passes**